 The Wood Hills South Property consists of 451 unpatented lode mining claims and 90.6 square km of fee lands located in Elko County, Nevada.

-The Company entered into an option agreement with Au-Ex Ventures (now Renaissance Gold Inc.) to earn a 70% interest in this project by paying US\$20,000 cash (paid), incurring a minimum US\$5,000,000 in exploration expenditures over seven years, and completing a feasibility study, in accordance with the following schedule:
+The Company entered into an option agreement (amended on October 22, 2012) with Renaissance Gold Inc. (formerly Au-Ex Ventures) to earn a 70% interest in this project by paying US\$20,000 cash (paid), incurring a minimum US\$5,000,000 in exploration expenditures over seven years, and completing a feasibility study, in accordance with the following schedule: